 - Compare two types of indirect contact with trauma material.

 - Examine secondary traumatic stress symptoms.

 Imagine a day when no child suffers from physical abuse, when no teenager lies in an ICU bed after a drug overdose, and no parent grieves their child’s suicide.
 These experiences, stressful and traumatizing, are considered incidents that bring about primary trauma.
 As professionals learn of this traumatic material, they can experience secondary trauma.
 Although the trauma did not happen to them, somehow, they experience the same symptoms as the person who suffered the primary trauma.
 Secondary trauma symptoms mimic the symptoms of post-traumatic stress disorder (PTSD).

-Secondary trauma can occur immediately following the exposure to another person’s single traumatic event or after several events.
+Secondary or vicarious trauma can occur immediately following the exposure to another person’s single traumatic event or after several events.
 It occurs when there is some interaction between the professional and the traumatized person or their traumatic material (e.g., watching a video, reading a document).
 This is especially challenging when professionals are exposed to these traumatic events daily.